billthelibrarian/Project-2-Group-13/ReadME.md

 #### Task 4.
 Open a web based interactive computing platform
    1. In your gitbash *or terminal* open a jupyter notebook
-   2. Don't navigat anywhere yet, simply go on to Task 5, leaving this open in the background
+   2. Don't navigate anywhere yet, simply go on to Task 5, leaving this open in the background

 #### Task 5.
 Open PostgreSQL software
    1. Navigate to your PGAdmin-PostgreSQL program, *wait an eternity for it to load*, and log in with your unique password

 #### Task 6.
 Create a new database to populate with college and textbook book data
-   1. In the navigaton browser on the left, right-click databases
+   1. In the navigation browser on the left, right-click databases
    2. Create a new database named `library_db`

 #### Task 7.
 Open a query and run our schema code